DEAR IRIS

 Dear Iris,

-My daughter is a senior in high school and has started seeing a boy I do not trust.
+My daughter is falling for a bad boy.
+She is a senior in high school, and I don’t know how to steer her in a better direction.
+She rolls her eyes at me when I tell her she’s making a big mistake.
 I can see where this is heading, and it worries me.
-Every time I try to talk to her, she rolls her eyes and shuts me out.
-I feel like I am losing my influence right when she needs it most.
+Every time I try to talk to her, she shuts me out.
+I feel like I’m losing my influence right when she needs it most.
 How do I guide her without pushing her further away?

 Janet